danielstocks/jQuery-Collapse/README.md

 ## Contributing

-1. Check out this repository
-2. In the project root run npm install to install the dev dependencies
-3. Did you find a bug?
+Did you find a bug?
 Do you want to introduce a feature?
 Here's what to do (in the following order)

+* Clone this repository, and run `npm install`
 * Write a test case
 * Watch it fail (red light)
 * Fix bug / introduce feature
 * Watch it pass (green light)
 * Refactor / Perfectionize!
-* Do a pull request on Github and wait patiently...
+* Submit a pull request on Github and wait patiently...
 * Rejoice!

 ### A note about testing